chyves/chyves/README.md

 See the following documents for their respective purpose:
 ````
-BUG-REPORTS.md        How to report issues and get them resolved
+BUG-REPORTS.md        How to report issues and get them resolved.
-CHANGELOG.md          See a summarized list of changes to this project
+CHANGELOG.md          See a summarized list of changes to this project.
-CONTRIBUTING.md       Ways to contribute to this project
+CONTRIBUTING.md       Ways to contribute to this project.
-CREDITS.md            See who has contributed to this project
+CREDITS.md            See who has contributed to this project.
-LICENSE               BSD License
+LICENSE               BSD 2-Clause License notice.
+man/chyves.8.txt      man page in text format.
 README.md             This document.
-TODO.md               Project goals
+TODO.md               Project goals.
-UPGRADING.md          Indicates needed changes version to version
+UPGRADING.md          Reference for needed changes from version to version
-USAGE.md              How to use chyves
+USAGE.md              How to use chyves.
 ````